 When you meet with us for a free case consultation, we will ask a few questions to help identify how we may be able to help you.
 These may include:

-- Did your supervisor say your injury is not covered by workers’ compensation insurance?
+- Did your supervisor say your injury at work is not covered by workers’ compensation insurance?
 Most employers in North Carolina are required to have workers’ compensation insurance.
 If you were told otherwise, or if it was implied that your injury wouldn’t be covered, we will investigate and determine your best options for pursuing compensation.

 - Was your injury caused by unsafe equipment?
 If a defective product caused or contributed to your workplace injury, you may be able to seek compensation from the product’s maker or designer.
 Our attorneys will investigate your accident to find out whether faulty equipment was to blame for your injuries.

-- Are your injuries from something other than a sudden accident?
+- Are your work related injuries from something other than a sudden accident?
 Workers’ compensation coverage is not just for what people traditionally think of as workplace accidents.
 It can also apply to workplace injuries that build up over time, such as repetitive stress injuries (a bad back or carpal tunnel syndrome, for example) or sickness caused by breathing in toxic fumes or harmful substances.